Bone cancer treatment in India:

 The recovery involves many physiotherapy sessions and occupational therapy to teach you to cope up with the day to day situations after an amputation or a limb-sparing surgery.
 You will also receive a bone cancer prognosis at this time to determine whether further treatment is required.

 What do you need to do to prepare yourself for the treatment of bone cancer?

 - The first and foremost thing that you need to do is keep yourself well informed about your cancer, this improves your quality of life as this can make the disease seem less mysterious and frightening.
 Information from your doctor and other credible sources can be very helpful in this respect.

-- When a person is diagnosed with cancer it has an adverse effect on their emotional state, so you need to prepare yourself mentally and emotionally.
+- When a person is diagnosed with cancer it hurts their emotional state, so you need to prepare yourself mentally and emotionally.
 This can be done by being transparent with your family and friends about how you feel, the problems you have been facing so they can help you in a better way.
-And as a peer or a family member of the patient, it is necessary that you support them at all times by listening to them patiently as they are emotionally compromised.
+And as a peer or a family member of the patient, you must support them at all times by listening to them patiently as they are emotionally compromised.

-- You can avail services of a counsellor or attend group therapies consisting of people sharing their past experiences of cancer.
+- You can avail services of a counsellor or attend group therapies consisting of cancer survivors who share their past experiences.

 - Writing down about your queries, problems, new symptoms, any physical changes, medications, past medical reports and other important things will help you to clearly express yourself to the doctor.

 The checklist given below will help you in planning your treatment in India: